Scavenger endothelial cell: Analogues in invertebrates

 Although true endothelial cells are only found in vertebrates, insect hemocytes and nephrocytes have similar scavenger functions to vertebrate macrophages and SECs, sharing the task of waste clearance and defense against foreign intruders.
 Colloidal vital dyes, such as ammonia carmine and trypan blue, are rapidly and preferentially taken up by insect pericardial and garland nephrocytes.
 Nephrocytes, but not hemocytes of the common blow fly (Calliphora) avidly endocytose and degrade ligands that are also recognized by stabilin-2 of mammalian scavenger endothelial cells.
 In Drosophila, nephrocytes remove microbiota-derived peptidoglycan from systemic circulation to maintain immune homeostasis.
 Nephrocytes that strongly resemble insect nephrocytes are found in several other major invertebrate classes.

-The dual-cell principle of waste clearance
+Dual-cell principle of waste clearance

 It appears that the major scavenger cell systems of vertebrates and invertebrates are based on a dual-cell principle of waste clearance.
 In vertebrates, distinct populations of scavenger endothelial cells represent the professional pinocyte, clearing the blood of a wide range of soluble macromolecules and small particles (<200 nm) by clathrin-mediated endocytosis, while the macrophage represents the professional phagocyte, eliminating larger particles (>200 nm).